Oku is under active development and is not yet ready for production use. Please consider contributing to its development.

 Who are you?
 What is this?

 My name is Emil.
-I’ve been working on Oku on-and-off for the past four years.
 Inspired by the IndieWeb movement, I decided to create Oku with the hope that it’d enable an alternative to the Web where people own both their data and their space online.
 The best way to ‘rewild the Internet’ is by making it easier than ever to contribute to it.

 Does this have anything to do with cryptocurrencies or ‘blockchain’?